 The Indian gooseberry is also called amla or Emblica Officinalis.
 This is an ingredient that is common in traditional medicine and also food.
 In ayurveda, it is used to balance all the three doshas and also because of its rejuvenating, laxative, astringent, anti-inflammatory, immunomodulatory, and antioxidant properties.

 This is a resin that is a rich source of steroids that can be used in relieving itching and pain.
 It is also something that balances the kapha dosha and is one of the most potent wound healers when it comes to ayurvedic medicine.
-This resin also helps in the reduction of cholesterol levels by increasing the fat metabolism of the body while aiding the detoxification process.
+This resin also helps reduce cholesterol levels by increasing the body’s fat metabolism while aiding the detoxification process.

 This is a spice that is an Indian home remedy, and it has become world-famous in its uses for health, religious, and cosmetic purposes.
 It has anti-inflammatory and anti-microbial properties that arrest haemorrhoidal bleeding and prevent secondary microbial infections.